 Summer of Play

 Discover a summer jam-packed with fun for all ages in Kitchen Garden.
-Play with giant building blocks, visit the story garden, race on bouncy strawberries or join one of our pop-up events.
+Play with giant building blocks, put of a performance at the puppet theatre, race on bouncy strawberries or join one of our daily pop-up events.

 - Booking not needed